atrinh0/SciFiChallenge/README.md

 ### Workarounds

-After adding my bundle id and marking the capability and services to enable WeatherKit, I still receive the `401` error (after many hours).
+After adding my bundle id and marking the `Capabilities` and `App Services` to enable WeatherKit, I still receive the `401` error (after many hours).

 As a workaround, I have temporarily used the bundle id from the sample sessions to obtain the weather data. `com.example.apple-samplecode.FlightPlanner`